Opisek/mqtt-usb-led/README.md

 - MOSFET gate pin
 - Brightness transition speed

-Additionally the following can be set to enable automatic integration with Home Assistant
+Additionally the following can be set to enable automatic integration with Home Assistant:
 - MQTT discovery topic
 - Device name and ID